warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

     cd warden-smart-contract
     ```

-2. Initialize a new Truffle project:
+2. Initialize a new Foundry project:

     ```bash
-    truffle init
+    forge init
     ```

 ## 3. Create a smart contract